feralonsomaccari/feralonsomaccari/README.md

 Hey!
 I'm Fer and I like to make fun and useful things on the web.

-I'm a Software engineer and I've been passionate about programming since I was a little kid growing up in a tech family.
+I'm a Full Stack Engineer and I've been passionate about programming since I was a little kid growing up in a tech family.

 I work with React, Node.js and Agile methodology on daily basis